huipadyam/ML_2025_WF_Project/README.md

 * `Gradient_Boosting.ipynb`

+* We selected Gradient Boosting as our primary model because it is a robust tree-based ensemble method capable of capturing nonlinear relationships within network traffic features.
+Unlike linear models or distance-based classifiers, Gradient Boosting incrementally corrects errors using a sequence of weak decision trees, making it well-suited for noisy, real-world packet patterns.
+Its strong generalization ability and interpretability (via feature importance and SHAP analysis) also make it an appropriate choice for our monitored-site detection task.

 1. **Load and preprocess data**
    * Merge monitored + unmonitored traffic datasets
    * Extract 19 statistical traffic features